 yagna using the Rust compiler (which might take a considerable time unless you're working on a really fast machine) and once it's built, will subsequently launch it.

 Once the daemon launches, it will start emitting some debug messages among which one of the first ones will look like:

 [2020-07-16T12:11:33Z INFO yagna] Starting yagna service! .

 There you go!
 You have successfully started the yagna daemon and can now use it to connect to the Golem network, run our examples and develop your own Golem apps.

 yagna from source, then you won't have the

-gftp binary around and you need to also build it yourself.
+gftp binary around and you will also need to build it yourself.
 To do so, once again, go to your

 yagna source directory and execute:

 cd core/gftpcargo install --path .